dustinpfister/blog_posts/_posts/linux-rm.md

 ## 4 - Conclusion

 So then the rm command is how to go about deleting files, folders, and all the contents of a folder including the folder.
+In most cases I can use just the rm command by itself in order to delete what I want to delete, but in some cases I might run into problems with file access permissions.
+If I have the authority to do so I can use a command like chmod along with sudo to change the permissions of a file, and then delete it.